 Freelance Developmental Editing of Manuscripts by Richard Gilbert

-I am a reader, writer, teacher, and editor.
-I can help your work reach its full potential.
-Developmental editing involves a close line reading—detailed editing of grammar, diction, and prose rhythms—as well as attention to tone, story arc, narrative structure, and persona.
-For dramatized works, I’ll evaluate their optimum balance of scene, summary, and exposition.
-I’ll also pay close attention to punctuation, paragraphing, and diction.
-And of course I keep in mind big-picture issues, including holes in the narrative, slow pacing, and structural confusion.
+I’m an experienced writer, publisher, and editor.
+I can help your work reach its potential.
+Developmental editing involves a close line reading—detailed editing of grammar, diction, and prose rhythms—and attention to tone, story arc, narrative structure, and persona.
+For dramatized works, I evaluate their optimum balance of scene, summary, and exposition.
+I also pay close attention to punctuation, paragraphing, and diction.
+And of course I keep in mind big-picture issues: holes in the narrative, slow pacing, structural confusion.

 How to get started

 Please contact me by email (email@example.com) and explain your project and your need.
-I will want to read a sample of your manuscript, usually the first twenty pages for a book.
-If we decide mutually to proceed, I will give you a projected completion date.
-I prefer to work with Microsoft Word files that can be emailed back and forth; I will consider neatly printed hard copy.
+I’ll want to read a sample of your manuscript, usually the first twenty pages for a book.
+If we decide mutually to proceed, I’ll give you a projected completion date.
+I prefer to work with Microsoft Word files that can be emailed back and forth but will consider neatly printed hard copy.

 What some previous clients have said:

 Richard’s insights regarding Matisse in Winter were significant, deep, thoughtful, and also down-to-earth.
 His advice, as well as his belief in my work, helped me take my novel to a new level.—Kristine Mietzner, author of Matisse in Winter, a finalist in the San Francisco Writers Conference Writing Contest.

 To me, finding the right editor is like getting married.
 I am giving someone license to mess with my very soul.
-Richard gained my trust that he would uphold the ethos of my book, Our Two Minds: Emotion and Motivation in Human Evolution, which weaves the experience of mental illnesses into evolutionary science.
+Richard gained my trust that he would uphold the ethos of my book, Ape Mind, Old Mind, New Mind, which weaves the experience of mental illnesses into evolutionary science.
 (I suspect he would not agree to edit a book that he could not).
 Just as important, Richard knows readers.
 He understood just how wrapped up into my bubble-world I am, frequently alerting me: “You will lose them here,” “Needs clarification,” “Too strident.”
-These two qualities combined with an eagle eye for grammar make him hands-down the best editor I have ever had.—John V. Wylie, M.D., author of Diagnosing and Treating Mental Illness: A Guide for Physicians, Nurses, Patients, and Their Families
+His editorial judgment combined with an eagle eye for grammar make him hands-down the best editor I have ever had.